-This day-long event in West Philly’s beautiful Clark Park featured free health resources, exercise workshops, live music, speakers, over 100 vendors and the Children’s Circle.
-APSP Chairman Omali Yeshitela spoke and provided the African Internationalist analysis and leadership that uplifted the whole park full of people.
+This day-long event in West Philly’s beautiful Clark Park featured free health resources, exercise workshops, live music, speakers, over 100 vendors, and the Children’s Circle.
+African People’s Socialist Party (APSP) Chairman Omali Yeshitela spoke and provided the African Internationalist analysis and leadership that uplifted the whole park full of people.

 O’banion (left) and his wife, Diane, (right) vend African woodcrafts at the Uhuru Health Festival.

-This day long program brought together health professionals, medical students, yoga, Zumba, Soul Line, dance and grassroots exercise leaders and community organizations, musicians, speakers, vendors, parents and children from throughout our community who turned this city park into liberated territory to transform the colonial conditions that keep our people poor and sick.
+This day-long program brought together health professionals, medical students, yoga, Zumba, Soul Line dance, grassroots exercise leaders and community organizations, musicians, speakers, vendors, parents and children from throughout our community who turned this city park into liberated territory to transform the colonial conditions that keep our people poor and sick.

 Community members participate in an exercise workshop.

 Chairman Omali Yeshitela powerfully exposed that the health problems faced by our community are due to the system of colonialism that has been violently extracting resources, labor, culture, and life from African people to benefit white power and to bring life and wealth to white people for 600 years.

 Chairman Omali stated that we must always ask “to what end” about our actions—and this Health Festival and Marketplace is working for the total liberation of African people.

 The Chairman took the issues of reparations and socialism back from the Democratic Party.
 Their candidates talk about these ideas in order to jump in front of the needs and aspirations of Africans and trick our people into voting for them.

 The Uhuru Health Festival is crucial here!
 Philadelphia is 66% African and Puerto Rican with the highest rates of poverty and deep poverty of any major U.S. city.